AnnaMintel/Codewars/README.md

 # Codewars
-There are solved tasks from Codewars.
+There are  my training tasks from Codewars.